NelsonJyostna/Celery_RabbitMq_Task_With_Django/README.md

             celery -A RouteMLApiTask worker -l info -P eventlet

-2) Then parallely run the server of api Using following command
+2) Then parallely hit the project url of api Using following command

             python manage.py runserver